dennisvang/pcv/README.md

 ## About pcv

-Pcv creates a printable resume (curriculum vitae) in HTML format, based on data stored in JSON.
+Pcv creates a printable curriculum vitae (resume) in HTML format, based on data stored in JSON.

 The basic idea is to use JSON to store all data related to you resume, then use a settings file to tailor the displayed data to a specific job-application.